Zekee00a/Zekee00a/README.md

 My journey in cybersecurity has led me to develop a passion for Blue Teaming, specifically aiming to join a Security Operation Center (SOC) as a Tier 1 Analyst

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | Splunk Implementation and Log Analysis         | <a href="https://github.com/Zekee00a/Active-Directory-Configuration/tree/main">Active Directory and Splunk Integration</a>|

 ## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]

 ### Network
 <div>